EasyDNS: History

 easyDNS was co-founded in 1998 by Mark Jeftovic, Colin Viebrock and John Schmidt.

-On March 2, 2000, easyDNS became an affiliate of ICANN accredited registrar OpenSRS (now Tucows).
+On March 2, 2000, easyDNS became an affiliate of ICANN-accredited registrar OpenSRS, which was subsequently acquired by Tucows.

-In 2003 easyDNS became directly accredited via ICANN.
-That year the company began accepting payment by E-gold.
+In 2003, easyDNS became directly accredited by ICANN.
+The company also began accepting payment through E-gold.

-In April 2013, easyDNS started accepting Bitcoin as a payment method.
-In June the company was one of several that were caught up in a day-long international Denial-of-service attack, although the attack was not aimed at an easyDNS customer.
+In April 2013, easyDNS began accepting Bitcoin as a payment method.
+In June 2013, it was among several DNS providers affected by a day-long international denial-of-service attack.
+The attack was not directed at an easyDNS customer.

 In August 2014, easyDNS acquired DNS provider ZoneEdit.